laurenceanthony/LocalAI/README.md

 In theory, you can also use Hugging Face libraries to download and run AI models locally.
 However, begginers to local AI are likely to find this challenging for two main reasons:
 - **Information on model sizes is not immediately clear** This means that you may attempt to download a model that is too big to fit into the RAM of your local computer and will not work.

 - **Code to run the models locally can be out-of-date** This means that when you attempt to download and run the model, the code throws an error or doesn't produce any output.

-The solution is to use a more user-friendly interface to AI models
+The solution is to use a more user-friendly interface to locate, download, and run AI models.